linemos/introduction-to-kubernetes/tasks/run-application-locally.md

 Check that all data is correctly viewed.
 It might take som time to load the data into our application, this is because the data is loaded from the cloud.

-## 3.3 Check the status of your application
+## 3.3 Add more info to the database

-We want to check that our application works.
-Try to change a field in the databased script and update the database.

 1. Go back to the Google Cloud Console in your browser, and visit the SQL page.
 2. Click on your `cvapp-db` and then `Connect using Cloud Shell`.